PicNet/Centazio/src/readme.md

 - lambda/azure wrappers:
   - Azure:
     - fix Log.Logger, currently only injected ILogger<> works
-    - get working (cannot open db file even though should be using memory)
     - add logstream command: `func azure functionapp logstream Centazio-TestFunctions-Azure` to cli
       - add this as an option to func deploy
     - application insights
     - key vault, see: https://claude.ai/chat/2538ccd6-d0e3-49a2-a155-74972ddb606b
     - support overriding function settings like service plan, etc
+    - simulate should not open a new window when running just one function
+    - simulate should not show exception on CTL+C
   - Aws:
     - implement
 - remove all ugly usage of auto Dto conversions, remove DtoHelpers, use manual mapping only (settings already done)